RustCrypto/RSA/README.md

 A portable RSA implementation in pure Rust.

-:warning: **WARNING:** This crate has been audited by a 3rd party, but a full blog post with the results and the updates made since the audit has not been officially released yet.
+⚠️ **WARNING:** This crate has been audited by a 3rd party, but a full blog post with the results and the updates made since the audit has not been officially released yet.
 See [#60](https://github.com/RustCrypto/RSA/issues/60) for more information.

 ## Example